1961–62 Czechoslovak First League

 Statistics of Czechoslovak First League in the 1961–62 season.

 Overview

 It was contested by 14 teams, and Dukla Prague won the championship.
 Adolf Scherer was the league's top scorer with 24 goals.

 Stadia and locations

 League standings

-Spartak ZJŠ Brno invited for the Inter-Cities Fairs Cup from a lower division.
+Spartak ZJŠ Brno qualified for the Inter-Cities Fairs Cup from a lower division.

-Results

 Relegation play-off

 Dynamo Žilina were relegated to the Czechoslovak Second League.